 - Is the default license an evaluation license, SPLA path, BYOL path, or something else?

-- Who is responsible for Microsoft licensing: the provider or the customer?
+- Who is responsible for Microsoft licensing: the provider, the customer, or both?

 - Will more than two users access the server over Remote Desktop?